Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

 DemonSet ensures that all nodes run a copy of a pod.
 It is used to run a copy of a pod on all or a subset of nodes in a cluster.
 It can be used for monitoring, logging, etc.

+NOTE: It will run on all worker nodes, except the master node.

 ```yaml
 apiVersion: apps/v1
 kind: DaemonSet